 Planned Parenthood says, "The Paragard [copper] IUD is the most effective type of emergency contraception.
-It works up to 5 days after unprotected sex...."
-In other words, they agree with the bishops that it is an abortifacient.
+It works up to 5 days after unprotected sex, and keeps on preventing pregnancy for up to 12 years."
+That puts them in partial agreement with the bishops-it is an abortifacient.
+But, of course, unlike the bishops, they are okay with that.

-NARAL Pro-Choice says, "Emergency contraception (EC), sometimes called 'the morning-after pill,' is birth control that significantly reduces the chances of becoming pregnant if taken soon after sex."
-So it, too, agrees with the bishops, but it also celebrates its usage as a form of birth control.
+NARAL Pro-Choice, the other abortion behemoth, says, "Emergency contraception (EC), sometimes called 'the morningafter pill,' is birth control that significantly reduces the chances of becoming pregnant if taken soon after sex."
+So it agrees with the bishops that EC works as an abortifacient, but it also celebrates its usage as a form of birth control.